Mobile App Development Course & Training Options

-6. What Is the Average Mobile App Developer Salary?
+6. What Is the Median Mobile App Developer Salary?

-In 2018, the average salary of an applications software developer in America was $108,080, according to the Occupational Employment Statistics program.
-The highest-earning app developers made more than $161,290.
-The top-paying states for this occupation included Washington, California, New York, Virginia, and the District of Columbia.
+In 2021, the median salary of an applications software developer in America was $120,730, according to the Occupational Employment and Wage Statistics program.* The highest-earning app developers made more than $168,570.
+The top-paying states for this occupation included California, Washington, Maryland, New York, and Rhode Island.

 7. Does the Future Look Bright for Mobile App Developers?

 The short and simple answer is yes.
 Right now is a great time to become an app developer.
-Projections from the Bureau of Labor Statistics show that 99,200 jobs for applications software developers are expected to become available each year, on average, between 2018 and 2028.
-Overall employment in this field is expected to rise 26 percent over that period.
+Projections from the Bureau of Labor Statistics show that 143,400 jobs for applications software developers are expected to become available each year, on average, from 2021 to 2031.* Overall employment in this field is expected to rise 26 percent over that period.

-So good developers should continue to be in high demand, especially for the development of mobile apps.
-Just look at some of the amazing numbers behind this demand:
+Good developers should continue to be in high demand, especially for the development of mobile apps.
+Just look at some of the numbers behind this demand:

 - Each month, an average of more than 30,000 new apps get submitted for inclusion in Apple's App Store alone.

-- Between 2016 and 2022, the monthly mobile data traffic of North American smartphones is expected to grow from 5.1 GB per device to 25 GB per device—a five-fold increase.
+- Between 2021 and 2027, the monthly mobile data traffic of North American smartphones is expected to grow from 14.6 GB per device to 52 GB per device—a 24% increase.